 Some programs are ARM2 assembly, they were made for RISC OS and works on modern hardware supported by RISC OS (Raspberry PI etc.) but also works on 1987 Acorn hardware !

-Most programs produce high resolution images, some are animated in real-time.
+Most programs for modern platforms produce high resolution images, some are animated in real-time.

 Note: The size include OS metadata and platform dependent code to write to the display, Linux programs below are in fact much smaller (about 50 to 70 bytes smaller) if all the OS metadata is ignored.